Clinging on to sanity

 Echoes of war

 David Swanson joined the Marines of Echo Company in April 2004 as an embedded photographer for The Philadelphia Inquirer.
-He was widely recognised for the image of Private Eric Ayon.
+He was widely recognised for the photo he took of Private Eric Ayon.
 Echoes of war is Swanson’s account of his time spent with Echo Company in Ramadi, one of the most dangerous places in Iraq at the time.
 Swanson published this video some years after it had disappeared from the pages of The Philadelphia Inquirer.

 Terrorists don’t scare city cyclists.
 We already have to deal with cars.